bartificer/programming-by-stealth/docs/pbs44.md

 };
 ```

 Because `var` is function-scoped, the two sets of for loops share the same `x` and `y` variables.
-That’s not something we want, we just didn’t have a choice in the matter with `var`.
+That’s not something we want; we just didn’t have a choice in the matter with `var`.

 We could just replace `var` with `let`, and leave the scope as-is, but while that would result in working code, it wouldn’t be in keeping with the spirit of ES6, or our aim of minimising variable scope.
 So, instead, we should create separate instances of `x` and `y` for each set of loops: